-- 1. The College's Instrument of Government. - 2.
-The College's Articles of Government. - 3.
-The Standing Orders and terms of reference of the Board and its committees. - 4.
-The Conditions of Funding Agreement entered into by the College with the ESFA. - 5.
-The College's Vision and Mission Statement and corporate objectives. - 6.
-The College's Strategic Plan. - 7.
-The College's policies that extend to Governors, including the College's policies on equal opportunities and freedom of speech, the antibribery policy as required by the Bribery Act 2010, and the College's policy on child protection, safeguarding and prevent. - 8.
+The College's Instrument of Government.

+The College's Articles of Government.

+The Standing Orders and terms of reference of the Board and its committees.

+The College's Vision and Mission Statement and corporate objectives.

+The College's Strategic Plan.

+The College's policies that extend to Governors, including the College's policies on equal opportunities and freedom of speech, the antibribery policy as required by the Bribery Act 2010, and the College's policy on child protection, safeguarding and prevent.

 The principles laid down by the Committee on Standards in Public Life (Nolan Committee) for those holding public office.
 An extract from the report of the Nolan Committee setting out these Principles in more detail is set out at Schedule 2.

+The Accountability Agreement (Part 1 accountability framework and Part 2 annual Accountability Statement).

+The Post 16 Audit Code of Practice issued by the ESFA.

+Managing Public Money and associated guidance.

-- 9. The Post 16 Audit Code of Practice issued by the ESFA. - 10.
-The AoC Code of Good Governance for English Colleges as amended from time to time. - 11.
-The Charity Governance Code as amended from time to time. - 12.
-The UK Corporate Governance Code as amended from time to time. - 13.
-The Department for Education's Further education corporations and sixth-form college corporations: governance guide. - 14.
+The AoC Code of Good Governance for English Colleges as amended from time to time.

+The Charity Governance Code as amended from time to time.

+The UK Corporate Governance Code as amended from time to time.

+The Department for Education's Further education corporations and sixth-form college corporations: governance guide, as amended form time to time.

 The Good Governance Standard for Public Services published by the Independent Commission on Good Governance in Public Services (Good Governance Standard).
 An extract from the Good Governance Standard setting out the six core principles of good governance is set out at Schedule 3.